ClaraR93/Discover-South-Wales/README.md

 ![Wireframe of quiz answers](docs/wireframes/quiz/quiz_answers_desktop_.png)

-- I decided not to include this in my final design as it would have appeared too cluttered, and given that there was already a page for maps, with a direct link below the results, I didn’t see the need to include both.
+- I decided not to include this in my final design as it would have appeared too cluttered, and given that there was already a page for maps, with a direct link below the results, I didn't see the need to include both.
 See final design below:

 ![Final design for quiz answers](docs/images/quiz-answers-final.png)